sharond106/final-project/README.md

 - Many drawing operations use randomness to pick an angle that will control how to draw a branch or pine needle
 - There are 3 different objs used for: trunk/branch, pine needle, light
+- The lights are animated by creating a grid over the screen and mapping each fragment's position to a grid square in order to attempt to group fragments on the same light together.
+Then I animate each grid square based on a random value to get the appearance of flickering lights.

 ## Modifiable Features
 - Color of the lights